 Seven years ago, Dr. LaNail R. Plummer-Marcano co-founded EMC2 Educational Consulting & Mental Health Counseling intent on strengthening the community around her.
 The company’s work is comprised of three services: it provides mental health care to individuals, couples, families, and companies; offers educational consulting to agencies, organizations, and schools along the East Coast; and provides mental health counselors a workplace where they are free to be themselves.

 In understanding the struggles of intersecting identities—Black, women, parents, queer—EMC2 offers clients a relatability few other practices can.
 Dr. Plummer-Marcano recruits a diverse staff to ensure safety and sanctity in healing sessions.
-She states, “It’s important to provide a place for healing where people can be themselves and talk freely.”
+“It’s important to provide a place for healing where people can be themselves and talk freely,” she says.
 Through a range of theoretical applications and therapeutic interventions, Dr. Plummer-Marcano and her team focus on transparency, healing, and processing, while disbanding myths and notions of “defects.”

 While her expertise as a Licensed Clinical Professional Counselor (LCPC-MD), Licensed Professional Counselor (LPC-DC), Nationally Certified Counselor (NCC), Approved Clinical Supervisor (ACS), and Board Certified-TeleMental Health (BC-TMH) counselor ground her practice, she employs a holistic approach.
 “When I talk about mental health, I consider more than the chemical situation of the brain: I’m also focused on the mind, body, and identity that were created through multiple sources of self, family, society, politics, and spirituality.
 I look at the client as a comprehensive person versus the sum of their self-identified concerns,” she clarifies.